espressif/esp-rainmaker-cli/README.md

 python3 -m pip install -e .
 ```

-This will install esp-rainmaker-cli's dependencies and create an executable script wrappers in the user’s bin
+This will install esp-rainmaker-cli's dependencies and create an executable script wrappers in the user's bin
 directory.
 The wrappers will run the scripts found in the git working directory directly, so any time the working
 directory contents change it will pick up the new versions.